avnet-iotconnect/iotc-dialog-da16k-sdk/doc/AT_COMMAND_SET.md

 ```

 Note: IoTConnect interfaces to the mqtt_client - so stopping/starting the MQTT client outside of IoTConnect can affect the IoTConnect connection.

-### Writing certificates programmatically

-There is (compiled out) programmatic code to write compiled in certificates to flash – but this is probably best avoided, since certificates can and do change.
-Code will need editing and will not necessarily be portable between devices.